Joy-Anna Duggar Called ‘Tacky’ After Adding Gift Cards To Wedding Registry

 There is so much to look forward to with the Duggar family this year.
 Joy-Anna Duggar and Austin Forsyth will join as husband and wife, three more grandchildren will have arrived, and Joseph Duggar is courting Kendra Caldwell.
 A lot has changed for this family over the two years since 19 Kids and Counting was canceled.
 They have moved on and so have many of their fans.
 Right now, Joy-Anna is under fire for her choices for a wedding registry.
 She could have overlooked the fact that it isn’t typical to do, or she just wants things her way.
 Either way, people will always be criticizing the family.

 As fans wait for the new season of Counting On, they are checking social media for any glimpses into the wedding planning as it happens for Joy-Anna Duggar.
-No hints have been dropped about the wedding date yet, but speculation is that it may be in the summer or early fall.
+No hints have been dropped about the wedding date yet but speculation is that it may be in the summer or early fall.
 As soon as the information leaks it will be all over social media.
 Joy-Anna Duggar and Austin Forsyth are busy planning the biggest moment in their lives and seem to be enjoying every moment spent with one another during the process.

 [Featured Image by Duggar Family/Twitter]